Linux Fundamentals - $LD_LIBRARY_PATH variable

-LD_LIBRARY_PATH is an environmental variable that will contain one or more paths that the linker will search for when the linker is searching for a shared file.
+LD_LIBRARY_PATH is an environmental variable that will contain one or more paths (directories) that will be searched when the linker is searching for a shared library file.
 For example, LD_LIBRARY_PATH may contain something like this.
-The directories in LD_LIBRARY_PATH will be searched before the /lib and /usr/lib directories are searched.
+In this example, the /usr/local/foo and /usr/local/bar directories will be searched for shared library files before the /usr/lib and /usr/lib64 directories are searched for shared library files.
+This is very similar to $PATH.

 LD_LIBRARY_PATH can temporarily be defined on the command line.